Prologue – All Things Definitional

 Chapter 7 – Boring (but necessary) Legal Bits

-- If the Company doesn’t enforce any right it has under these Terms of Service it does not lose this right (“waive”) – it can call upon it any time.
+- If the Company doesn’t enforce any right it has under these Terms of Service it does not lose this right (“waive”) – it can call upon it at any time.
+And any claim by a User against the Company must be formally commenced at the High Court within 1 month of it arising (or the User becoming aware of it, or should have reasonably become aware of it).
+Otherwise it shall be irrevocably time-barred.

 - These Terms of Service contain the entire agreement between the Company and Users, and replace any previous terms or agreements made.